• Skip to main content

 How to Prevent Bottle Refusal

 It can be a delicate balance to introduce a bottle while maintaining a breastfeeding relationship.
-If you introduce it too soon, you may have a baby to rejects the breast.
+If you introduce it too soon, you may have a baby to reject the breast.
 If you wait too long, you might have a baby who refuses the bottle.

 For parents who need to have their babies take bottles, I recommend starting a “snack” bottle once every day.
 This doesn’t have to be a big bottle – just .5-1 ounce would be fine.
 However, this can really be helpful in preventing bottle refusal while maintaining a strong breastfeeding relationship.